JackDriscoll13/automotive_lead_engine/docs/roughdocs.md

-# GOOGLE API ENDPOINTS and Pricing
+# Google API ENDPOINTS and Pricing

 All API endpoints used in this application are from the (New) Google Places Api, details are here:
 - [Places Documentation/Overview](https://developers.google.com/maps/documentation/places/web-service/op-overview):